smichel17/markdir/README.md

 ## About

 # Notice: This documentation is out of date.
-It will be updated soon.
+It will be updated soon(TM)

 Markdir is an easy to use, flexible, and comprehensive standard for documentation.